onurdenizguler/RewardingVisualDoubt/README.md

 @article{stangel2025rewarding,
-  title={Rewarding Doubt: A Reinforcement Learning Approach to Calibrated Confidence Expression of Large Language Models}, author={Stangel, Paul and Bani-Harouni, David and Pellegrini, Chantal and {\"O}zsoy, Ege and Zaripova, Kamilia and Keicher, Matthias and Navab, Nassir}, journal={arXiv preprint arXiv:2503.02623}, year={2025}
+  title={Rewarding Doubt: A Reinforcement Learning Approach to Calibrated Confidence Expression of Large Language Models}, author={Stangel, Paul and Bani-Harouni, David and Pellegrini, Chantal and Özsoy, Ege and Zaripova, Kamilia and Keicher, Matthias and Navab, Nassir}, journal={arXiv preprint arXiv:2503.02623}, year={2025}
 }